 The individual holding the license has an additional 12-month period after the expiration of a license to renew the license.
-During this additional 12-month period, the licensee status will show “Expired-Late Renewal,” although during this additional period, the individual is considered to be holding a Virginia license.
+During this additional 12-month period, the licensee status will show "Active-Renewal Fee Delinquent", although during this additional period, the individual is considered to be holding a Virginia license.
 If the license is not renewed by the end of the additional 12-month period, the license is considered to be “Expired” and the individual no longer holds a Virginia license, which would then require a license reinstatement.

 The VBOA may prescribe renewal fees and requirements that increase based on the amount of time the individual allows to elapse before applying for renewal.
 The VBOA applies a $100 late fee if not paid by the expiration date.

 Renewal requires affirmation of meeting CPE requirements.
 Do not submit CPE documentation with renewal unless specifically instructed by the VBOA as part of a CPE audit/review process.
 CPE documentation must be retained for a minimum of 3 calendar-years preceding the current calendar-year.

 The VBOA generally updates its records within 24 hours after online processing.
 Check the VBOA Licensee Search to verify that a license has been renewed.

 If renewal is not possible online, contact the VBOA.
 Download the Individual CPA License Renewal Form to renew a license manually and mail it to the VBOA for processing.
 The VBOA applies a $25 fee for manual renewals.